Dinner Reservations Without the Reflux

 At a favorite restaurant one evening last November, things suddenly took a severe turn.
 “Suddenly, I started feeling weaker and weaker, like I was fading away,” she says.
 She was rushed to a nearby hospital, where doctors initially suspected a heart attack.

 But the problem was actually a hiatal hernia, a condition in which part of the stomach squeezes through the opening in the diaphragm, the muscular wall separating the chest cavity from the abdomen.
 In Julia’s case, the portion of her stomach that had bulged through the opening, or hiatus, was so large that it had started putting pressure on her heart and lungs as it slowly filled with food.
 Her symptoms slowly resolved as her stomach emptied.“I’d actually known for years that I had a hiatal hernia, but I had no idea it could cause these kinds of issues,” she says.

 Julia, a retired nurse, first consulted with a surgeon near her hometown of Aston.
 “I’d known and worked with this surgeon for years, but he told me that my hernia would require special expertise,” she says.

-He referred her to Kenric Murayama, MD, chief of Surgery at Abington Memorial Hospital and a physician in the Shorday Center for Advanced Gastrointestinal Surgery (CAGiS) at Abington Health.
+He referred her to Kenric Murayama, MD, chief of Surgery at Jefferson Abington Hospital and a physician in the Shorday Center for Advanced Gastrointestinal Surgery (CAGiS) at Jefferson Health – Abington.
 CAGiS surgeons, nurse navigators and support staff work as a team and offer procedures for diaphragm hernias, cancers of the digestive system, reflux and other gastrointestinal disorders.